czi-catalystproject/hub-champion-training/episodes/server_resources.md

 (episode-server)=
-# Selecting the optimal server resources for your computational work
+# Selecting the optimal server resources for your computational work responsibly

 teaching: 15
 exercises: 15